 My program of research seeks to improve health by increasing access to healthcare.

-Specifically, the long term goal of this research is to collaborate interprofessionally with students and colleagues to identify the most important psychosocial (e.g., stigma), material (e.g., insurance), and contextual (e.g., race) factors that influence whether or not a person gets the professional treatment they need.
-This knowledge will be used to develop and refine theoretical models that explain help-seeking behavior for various health issues (e.g., depression, diabetes, cancer) by individuals from different cultural groups and underserved populations.
-Better theoretical models help guide the creation of evidence-based prevention and intervention programs that will increase access to behavioral (i.e., mental) and medical healthcare, thereby helping to close what is known as the “treatment gap” (e.g., only 30% of people who need behavioral healthcare get it; Thornicroft, 2007).
+Specifically, the long term goal of this research is to collaborate interprofessionally with students and colleagues to identify the most important psychosocial (e.g., stigma, attitudes), material (e.g., insurance, transportation), and contextual (e.g., race, masculinity) factors that influence whether or not a person gets the professional treatment they need.
+This knowledge will be used to develop and refine theoretical models that explain help-seeking behavior for various health issues (e.g., depression, anxiety, substance abuse) by individuals from different cultural groups and underserved populations.
+Better theoretical models help guide the creation of evidence-based prevention and intervention programs that will increase access to behavioral healthcare, thereby helping to close what is known as the “treatment gap” (e.g., only 30% of people who need mental healthcare get it; Thornicroft, 2007).

 To accomplish this long term goal of identifying these key help seeking factors, members of the HAMMER (“Help-seeking And Multicultural Measurement Evaluation Research”) Lab are currently pursuing two lines of research.

-First, we’re examining the interactive influence of popular, theoretically-grounded help seeking factors (e.g., attitudes toward seeking help, stigma, self-efficacy, social norms, gender role norms, mental health literacy) on people’s intentions to seek behavioral healthcare.
+First, we’re examining the interactive influence of key help seeking factors (e.g., stigma, attitudes, social norms, self-efficacy, gender role norms, mental health literacy) on people’s intentions to seek behavioral healthcare.

-Second, in order to ensure that we (and our colleagues in the health and social sciences) are drawing valid scientific conclusions, it is first necessary to empirically verify that our scales (i.e., instruments, tests, measures) are accurately measuring the variables they were designed to measure.
+Second, in order to ensure that social scientists are drawing valid scientific conclusions, it is first necessary to empirically verify that our psychological instruments are accurately measuring the variables they were designed to measure.
 Thus, we’re using cutting-edge psychometric techniques (e.g., bifactor analysis, measurement invariance) to evaluate the reliability, validity, and cross-cultural utility of popular psychological instruments (e.g,.
-ISMI-29, GRAT-RS, ATSPPH-SF, IASMHS, GHSQ, ISCI, IFI).
+ISMI-29, GRAT-RS, ATSPPH-SF, IASMHS, GHSQ, ISCI, IFI, GRCS, CMNI, MRNI).
 When necessary to allow research to move forward in an area, we also develop new instruments (e.g,.
-MHSAS, MHSIS, HSSS, ISMI-9, MADE, PIWIS).
+MHSAS, MHSIS, HSSS, ISMI-9, MADE, PIWIS, MRNI-VB).

 Here’s a 5-minute “Ed Talk” (like a TED talk) I did at the University of Kentucky related to this measurement evaluation portion of my program of research: